The California Institute of Technology (Caltech) has received a $ 100 million grant for its solar power from space (SSPP) project.

 The project aims to develop a technology capable of generating in space the energy virtually unlimited solar energy and bring it to Earth.

-Collecting solar energy in space and wirelessly transmitting unlimited energy to Earth through microwaves will give us an availability of energy unaffected by time or time of day.
+Harvesting solar energy in space and transmitting unlimited energy wirelessly to Earth through microwaves will give us energy availability unaffected by the weather or time of day.
 Solar energy could be continuously available anywhere on Earth.

 Caltech statement